awsdocs/aws-java-developer-guide/doc_source/examples-dynamodb-tables.rst

 Use the :aws-java-class:`DynamoDB client <services/dynamodbv2/AmazonDynamoDB>`'s
 :methodname:`createTable` method to create a new |DDB| table.
 You need to construct table attributes and a table schema, both of which are used to identify the primary key of your table.
 You must also supply initial provisioned throughput values and a table name.
+Only define key table attributes when creating your |DDB| table.

 .. note:: If a table with the name you chose already exists, an :aws-java-class:`AmazonServiceException` is thrown.